docs

 create_phone_number / wait_for_sms_otp

-The same loop for texts (paid plans, US numbers): provision a dedicated number, block until the code arrives — one tool call each.
+The same loop for texts (paid plans, US numbers): provision, use list_phone_numbers until status is active, then block for the code.
 See the SMS quickstart.

 …and the rest